 This is quite different from the individualistic approach to Mass.
 The Individualist is focused solely on their reception of Mass, their confession, their prayers, their Sunday obligation, their experience, their spirituality, and so on.
 It is an entirely selfish approach to the great gift God has given not just to me, but to the body of Christ which I am a member.
 My dues and obligations to fellow man to love one another are quickly replaced with "my rights" under this selfish model.

 It is also quite different than the many attempts at "community" so prevalent in our culture.
-My coffee shop, bank, play groups, the trendy used clothes shop, the yoga shop, and the restaurant with trivia and beer all claim to be "communities."
-What exactly is a "community" that both churches and happy hour both claim to be one?
+My coffee shop, bank, playgroups, trendy used clothes shop, the yoga shop, and the restaurant with trivia and beer all claim to be "communities."
+What exactly is a "community" that both churches and happy hour claim to be one?

 The problem here is that I'm not beholden to my bank or to my restaurant; they're simply arbitrary preferences.
-But when we all gather at this or that club, story time, or store -- we have to pretend it's a community.
+But when we all gather at this or that club, supper club, storytime, or store -- we have to pretend it's a community.
+It becomes one more of our many "needs" along with our litany of other consumer goods.
 To help us get over the awkwardness of us all secretly knowing we're only there for ourselves, the leaders of that "community" use managerial methods to force intimacy.
 We might call this a 'introduction time' or 'ice breakers.'
 If you wouldn't bare your naked body to a stranger in five minutes, why would you bare your soul to a stranger within five minutes?
 Which is more intimate?

 Why then are businesses claiming to be communities?